The Indian Stock Market. Photo: KnowInsiders

 What is Muhurat Trading

-Muhurat trading is the auspicious stock market trading for an hour on Diwali (Deepawali).
-It is a symbolic and old ritual, that has been retained and observed for ages, by the trading community.
-As Diwali also marks the beginning of the New Year, it is believed that muhurat trading on this day brings n wealth and prosperity throughout the year.
+Muhurat trading is the auspicious stock market trading for one hour on Diwali (Deepawali).
+It is a symbolic and ancient ritual that the trading community has preserved and practiced for centuries.
+Because Diwali coincides with the start of the New Year, it is believed that muhurat trading on this day brings wealth and prosperity for the entire year.

 Timings of Muhurat trading

-Muhurat trading session on NSE will commence at 6:15 and close at 7:15 pm this Diwali.
-The special trading window opens following Hindu Panchang, it marks the beginning of a new Samvat or Samvat 2078 -- the Hindu calendar year that starts on Diwali - and it is believed that Muhurat trading brings prosperity and wealth throughout the year.
+This Diwali, the NSE's Muhurat trading session will begin at 6:15 p.m. and end at 7:15.
+The special trading window opens after the Hindu Panchang, signaling the start of a new Samvat or Samvat 2078 -- the Hindu calendar year that begins on Diwali -- and it is believed that Muhurat trading brings prosperity and wealth throughout the year.

 Timings Particular